Concrete Strength Testing Technician

 CANCELLATION POLICY

-All refunds requested prior to 2 weeks before the exam date will be subject to a $100 handling fee.
-No refund will be granted and no request to move to another exam date will be accepted within 2 weeks of the exam date.
+All changes requested prior to 2 weeks before the exam date will be subject to a $100 handling fee.
+No changes will be accepted within 2 weeks of the exam date.

 SCOPE AND KNOWLEDGE